 I am a Dow Environmental Sustainability Doctoral Fellow and Ph.D. candidate in the Environmental Spatial Analysis Lab at the University of Michigan's School for Environment and Sustainability.
 I'm co-advised by Drs.
 Dan Brown (Univ. of Washington) and Josh Newell.
 Prior to starting my graduate studies, I was a Research Scientist at the Michigan Tech Research Institute (MTRI).

 If I was a contestant on Jeopardy! my six dream categories would be:

 - Regular expressions

 - Rocks and minerals you can identify with your tongue

 About My Work

-As a Research Scientist at MTRI, I led research into the visualization of carbon flux and other Level III gridded Earth science model outputs.
+As a Research Scientist at MTRI, I led research into the visualization of carbon flux and other Level-3 gridded Earth science model outputs.
 I've also developed software for identifying erosion risk after wildfires, displaying and analyzing Great Lakes water quality data from remote sensing, visualizing earth-observing satellites in real time, and routing traffic to avoid weather-related crashes.